 A research study by KPMG shows that around 90% of customers find that resolving problems is their top customer service issue.

-Below are some common customer service scenarios and tips on how to resolve them:
+Below are some common customer service situations and tips on how to resolve them:

 A product is unavailable